oasis-tcs/openc2-ap-pf/oc2pf.md

 * MUST populate the Command Arguments field with '"response_requested" : "complete"' if the insert_rule Argument is populated.

 OpenC2 Consumers that receive 'deny [target]' Commands:
-* MUST respond with Response status code 200 upon successful parsing of the 'deny [target]' Command and subsequent implementation of the corresponding rule.
+* SHOULD respond with Response status code 200 upon successful parsing of the 'deny [target]' Command and subsequent implementation of the corresponding rule.

 OpenC2 Consumers that receive and successfully parse 'deny [target]' Commands but cannot implement the 'deny [target]' :